While in a foreign country, a U.S. citizen is subject to that country’s laws and regulations.

 - keep the Department of State informed

 The Office of Overseas Citizens Services (OCS) at the Department of State in Washington, D.C. is the point of contact for family members in the United States who are concerned about a U.S. citizen family member who has been arrested abroad.
 You can reach OCS by calling 1-888-407-4747.
-Family members in the Netherlands who are concerned about a U.S. citizen arrested in the Netherlands can call the U.S. Consulate General in Amsterdam.
+Family members in the Netherlands who are concerned about a U.S. citizen arrested in the Netherlands can reach the Consulate General via the ACS Navigator.